kubicorn/kubicorn/docs/_documentation/azure-walkthrough.md

 #### Authenticating

 Some work will be needed to configure your system to authenticate with `kubicorn`.
-Please spend some time and go through each step carefully to ensure your configuration work correctly.
+Please spend some time and go through each step carefully to ensure your configuration works correctly.

 ##### Manually using the Azure CLI tool